ElementsProject/lightning/doc/lightning-splice.7.md

 Sats can be specified with multiple suffixes including sat, msat, btc, M, or K.
 The M suffix is shorthand for a million satoshis and the K suffix is shorthand for a thousand satoshis.
-These can combined with a decimal point like so:
+These can be combined with a decimal point like so:
 ```shell
 07bfddea -> 1.23M
 09ad6278 -> 900K